A geometric model for non-uniform processes of morphogenesis: An onverview on groupoids and distribution

 \end{corollary} As a consequence we have that $\overline{\Gamma}$ is a transitive Lie subgroupoid of $\Gamma$ if, and only if, $M = \mathcal{F} \left( x \right)$ and $\overline{\Gamma} =\overline{\Gamma} \left( \mathcal{F} \left( x \right) \right)$ for some $x \in M$.\\

-Thus, summarizing, for a fixed subgroupoid $\overline{\Gamma}$ of a Lie groupoid $\Gamma$ we have available two canonical foliations, $\overline{\mathcal{F}}$ and $\mathcal{F}$ which endow to $\Gamma$ of some kind of maximal differentiable structure.\\ Apart from example \ref{10.41}, we may study several relevant applications of the characteristic distribution.
+Thus, summarizing, for a fixed subgroupoid $\overline{\Gamma}$ of a Lie groupoid $\Gamma$ we have available two canonical foliations, $\overline{\mathcal{F}}$ and $\mathcal{F}$ which endow to $\Gamma$ of some kind of maximal differentiable structure.
+To study more properties of the characteristic distribution, we recommend \cite{VMMDME}.\\ Apart from example \ref{10.41}, we may study several relevant applications of the characteristic distribution.
 In \cite{VMMDME} we may find some of them.
 Here we are mainly interested in one of them, the so-called \textit{material distributions}, which will be presented in what follows.